OpenCilk/www.opencilk.org/src/posts/2022-07-15-opencilk-2-0-released.md

   - news
   - release
 ---
-OpenCilk 2.0, which features several changes and enhancements over OpenCilk 1.1, is now available.
-See the [Install](/doc/users-guide/install) page for instructions on how to download and install OpenCilk 2.0.
+OpenCilk 2.0 is now available.
+See the [Install](/doc/users-guide/install) page for instructions on how to download and install.

 ## Major changes